emezeske/lein-cljsbuild/README.md

     $ lein cljsbuild auto

-To delete all of the JavaScript and ClojureScript files that lein-cljsbuild automatically generated during compilation, run:
+Assuming you have configured cljsbuild to emit compiler output to one of Leiningen's `:clean-targets` (which includes `./target` by default), running `lein clean` will delete all of the JavaScript and ClojureScript files that lein-cljsbuild generates during compilation.

-    $ lein cljsbuild clean

-If you've upgraded any libraries, you *probably* want to run `lein cljsbuild clean` afterward.

 ### Color-coded output on Windows